Welcome to the Hyde Genealogy Association

 CTRL-C: to copy highlighted text.
 To highlight text using your mouse, position your cursor at the beginning of the text you want to highlight.
 Press and hold your primary mouse button and drag the cursor to the end of the text.
 On phones or tablets, press on the text until the copy option appears and guide the beginning and ending cursors with your finger.
 Most mobile devices will provide paste options once text is copied.

-CTRL- “-” minus sign or “+” plus sign: to reduce or increase font size on a webpage
+CTRL- “-” minus sign or “+” plus sign: to reduce or increase font size on a webpage to make it easier to read.

-CTRL-V: to paste text
+CTRL-V: to paste text into a document.

 For specialized genealogical searches, use Google Advanced Search